surniaulula/wpsso-rrssb/README.md

 <p>The content, excerpt, widget, CSS sidebar, shortcodes, templates, and <em>admin editor page</em> &mdash; so you can share directly from the admin editor page!</p>

-<p>Do you use bbPress, BuddyPress, or WooCommerce?
-The Pro version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!</p>
+<p><strong>Do you use bbPress, BuddyPress, or WooCommerce?</strong></p>

+<p>The Pro version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!</p>
-<p><strong>Uses <em>Scalable Vector Graphics</em> (SVG) social icons:</strong></p>

-<p>The <em>Ridiculously Responsive Social Sharing Buttons</em> automatically resize to their container width, so they always look great on any device (phone, tablet, laptop, etc.), no matter its size or resolution &mdash; including high resolution retina displays!</p>

 <div style="clear:both"></div>